 Today’s cybersecurity landscape is extremely complex.
 The COVID-19 pandemic has expanded the attack surface, as employees are working remotely and threats are becoming more sophisticated.
 To compound this, many organizations have accelerated their journey to the cloud, so legacy solutions for securing networks and infrastructure are often no longer adequate.
-We’ve also seen a dramatic
+We’ve also seen a dramatic increase in the number of reported cyber crimes.

 And, unfortunately, this is all against a backdrop of significant economic uncertainty, which means security leaders are being asked to prove immediate ROI for new cybersecurity investments.

-micro-segmentation – a security practice that aims to reduce the attack surface to a minimum and prevent unauthorized lateral movement – has emerged as an effective and cost-efficient way for businesses to combat these concerns.
+The good news, however, is that microsegmentation – a security practice that aims to reduce the attack surface to a minimum and prevent unauthorized lateral movement – has emerged as an effective and cost-efficient way for businesses to combat these concerns.
 In this blog, I’ll explore why that’s the case, and I’ll share additional insight into the sources of today’s security challenges.

 Today’s Biggest Security Challenges